Azure/azure-sdk/docs/cpp/implementation.md

 {% include requirement/MUST id="dotnet-logging-follow-guidelines" %} follow [the logging section of the Azure SDK General Guidelines](implementation.md#general-logging) if logging directly (as opposed to through the `HttpPipeline`).

 ##### C++ Logging specific details

-> TODO: This additional logging info may need a new home.

 Client libraries must support robust logging mechanisms so that the consumer can adequately diagnose issues with the method calls and quickly determine whether the issue is in the consumer code, client library code, or service.